-A nutritionist explains the potential nutritional benefits and drawbacks of bulletproof coffee, or butter coffee, and how to make it.
+Nutritionist Kerry Torrens explains the potential benefits and drawbacks of bulletproof coffee, or butter coffee, and how to make it

-Bulletproof coffee, also known as butter coffee, is a high calorie drink made with added fats, intended to fuel your start to the day.
-It was created by the originator of the Bulletproof Diet, Dave Asprey, an American entrepreneur and author.
-The drink has become popular with low carb dieters and followers of ketogenic eating plans.
-Read on to discover the research behind the health claims, who shouldn't be drinking it, and how to make bulletproof coffee at home.
+Bulletproof coffee, also known as butter coffee, is a high-calorie caffeinated drink made with added fat.
+It is intended to fuel start your day by replacing carb-heavy breakfasts.
+It was created by the originator of the Bulletproof diet, Dave Asprey, an American entrepreneur and author.
+The drink has become popular with low-carb and keto diet followers.

-Bulletproof coffee combines coffee, made from high quality beans, with unsalted butter and a medium chain triglyceride (MCT), such as that derived from coconut oil.
-The ingredients are blended together, served warm and resemble a creamy latte.
+Bulletproof coffee combines coffee, made from high quality beans with unsalted butter and a medium chain triglyceride (MCT), such as that derived from coconut oil.
+The ingredients are blended together, served warm and take on the look of a creamy latte.

 When do you drink bulletproof coffee?